Audio Visual Technicians, Crew & Staff In Austin

-Video Tech Services offers the best audio visual labor force in Austin; an up and coming destination for corporate events, trade-shows and more.
+Video Tech Services offers the best audio visual technicians in Austin; an up and coming destination for corporate events, trade-shows and more.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.